IMAGINARY/ai-jam/README.md

 4. Make the `public` directory accesible using a web server.

+5. Run the INSTALL.sh script to download the models.

 ## Configuration

 Copy the `public/cfg/sample.config.yml` to `public/cfg/config.yml` and modify it by following the comments.